Packing List for Siem Reap and Cambodia

 3. Medical, Toiletries & Skin Protection

 We recommend packing most, if not all of these items even though many are commonly found in Cambodian cities.
 If you’re heading out to the countryside for a week, you’ll be glad to have them!
-Better to have it and to not need it than to need it and to not have it.
+Better to have it and to not need it than to need it and not to have it.

 Medical, Toiletries, and Skin Protection: